What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://data.caltech.edu/records/f6rph-90m20}{Caltech} \cite{CALTECH} consists of 137 ego-centric videos with a resolution of 640×480, collected in regular traffic in five urban cities.
-The videos are divided into 11 sessions, with the first six for training and the rest for testing.
-Since \cite{CALTECH} only reports approximate statistics, we analyzed annotation files, which reveal that Caltech contains 249,884 frames and 346,621 bounding boxes in 132,082 frames.
-Each bounding box is assigned a class label (\textit{person}, \textit{people}, \textit{person?} or \textit{person-fa}) and a unique instance ID for object tracking.
-Statistical analysis also reveals significant variations in the distribution of objects.
-Although the second session has the highest person presence at 91.72\% of frames, the number for the third session is only 28.58\%.
-Fig.~\ref{fig:caltech_visualization} shows sample frames extracted from Caltech, where category labels and instance ids are overlaid for each bounding box.
-Since all objects are distant in the top three scenarios, the bottom portions of these images are cropped for better illustration, while the last row presents uncropped images.
-Some annotation issues are uncovered.
-First, although all categories represent pedestrians \cite{CALTECH}, Caltech adopts a broader definition than the conventional meaning of a person walking on foot in areas shared with vehicles.
-For example, as shown in Fig.~\ref{fig:caltech_visualization}, the person walking in the enclosed sky corridor in the second row and the sitting person in the top-right image are classified as individual pedestrians with the label of `person'.
-Second, the criterion used to differentiate between `person' and `people' might not be convincing enough.
-For instance, in the top-left scenario, some individuals are identified as `person' from the crowds, while others are grouped as `people' although some pedestrians are notable as individuals.
-Classifying the standing person in the top-right scenario as `people' is also unreasonable.
-Third, the threshold to distinguish the distant person (`person-fa') from person is unclear.
+\paragraph{\textbf{Caltech:}} \href{https://data.caltech.edu/records/f6rph-90m20}{Caltech} \cite{CALTECH} collects 137 ego-centric videos in regular traffic in three urban cities in the Greater Los Angeles metropolitan area, divided into 11 sessions, with the first six used for training and the remainder for testing.
+Since \cite{CALTECH} only reports approximate statistics, we analyzed annotation files, which reveal that Caltech contains 249,884 frames at a resolution of 640×480 and 346,621 bounding boxes in 132,082 frames.
+As shown in Fig.~\ref{fig:caltech_visualization}, each bounding box is associated with a class label, classifying \textit{pedestrian} into `person', `people', `person?' and `person-fa', and a unique instance ID for object tracking.
+Statistical analysis reveals significant variations in object distributions across sessions.
+For example, `person' appear in 91.72\% of frames in the second session, but in only 28.58\% of frames in the third session.
+Meanwhile, several annotation issues in Caltech may affect its practical utility.
+First, as shown in Fig.~\ref{fig:caltech_visualization}, Caltech adopts a broader definition of \textit{pedestrian} that includes instances such as a `person' walking in an enclosed sky corridor (second-row images) and a sitting `person' (top-right image), which weakens alignment with the conventional traffic-oriented notion of pedestrians and may limit suitability for road-scene pedestrian detection.
+Second, the criterion used to differentiate between `person' and `people' is not always convincing.
+For instance, in the top-left scenario, some visually distinguishable individuals are grouped as `people', while others in similar contexts are labeled as `person'.
+Classifying the standing individual in the top-right scenario as `people' is also questionable.
+Moreover, the boundary between `person' and `person-fa' is unclear.
 For example, in the second row, the individual walking on the skywalk is classified as `person', but the closer pedestrian waiting on the sidewalk is classified as `person-fa'.
-Additionally, the person standing in the traffic flow in the left scenario is omitted from the annotation.
-Fourth, labeling the almost completely occluded instance may introduce unnecessary learning difficulty.
-For example, in the last row, the person (id:0) that can be clearly identified in the 240th frame (right) is labeled in the 210th frame (left) where this instance is invisible.
-Fifth, the standard for classifying an ambiguous case as `person?' is undefined.
-For instance, in the top-left image, the instance occluded by a pillar, which is even hard for humans to identify, is labeled as `person'.
-However, the standing person and sitting person in the third row, which are more distinguishable, are classified as `person?'.
+These ambiguities may introduce noise into model training and weaken the reliability of category-specific evaluation.
+Third, omitted instances, such as the person standing in the traffic flow in the left scenario, may bias training and benchmarking by treating valid targets as background.
+Fourth, labeling the almost completely occluded instance, such as the person (id:0) in the bottom-left frame compared to the same instance in the right frame, may introduce unnecessary learning difficulty.
+Finally, the criterion for assigning the ambiguous label `person?' is also unclear.
+For instance, in the top-left image, the instance occluded by a pillar, which is even hard for humans to identify, is labeled as `person', while the standing person and sitting person in the third row, which are more distinguishable, are also classified as `person?'.
+Such inconsistent treatment of ambiguity may reduce annotation credibility and complicate the interpretation of model errors.